 We may infer also from a consideration of the various processes we have studied, and from the fact that they are carried out most advantageously within a certain relatively small range of temperature, that the maintenance of such a temperature is a great desideratum to the plant.
 There is not a very complete mechanism in the plant to secure this object, for the organism generally becomes of about the same temperature as the medium in which it grows, though the process of adjustment is often very slow, the tissues being generally very poor conductors of heat.
 Still it seems not improbable that a certain amount of energy is devoted to the attainment of the range which is most suitable for the vital processes.
-Though the dominating factor in the determination of the plant's temperature is to be looked for in the environment, the occurrence of the warmth of germination and of the expansion of the flowerbuds is an indication that it is not the only one.
+Though the dominating factor in the determination of the plant's temperature is to be looked for in the environment, the development of heat during germination and while the flower-bud is opening is an indication that it is not the only one.